redhat-ztp/ztp-cluster-deploy/create-cluster-acm/README.md

 * add-extra-workers role adds extra workers on the cluster if required

-You can launch the playbook to provision a spoke cluster as:
+Copy the inventory/hosts.sno.yaml.sample to inventory/hosts.sno.yaml and launch the playbook to provision a spoke cluster as:

-    ansible-playbook -i inventory/hosts.sno.yaml.sample playbook.yml
+    ansible-playbook -i inventory/hosts.sno.yaml playbook.yml

-The successful execution of playbook will create the virtual machine and will generate and apply the final manifests for creating the cluster.
+The successful execution of the playbook will create the virtual machine and will generate and apply the final manifests for creating the cluster.
 Once the cluster installation is initiated, you will see that as “Creating” on the ACM clusters section.

 You need to wait until you retrieve Installed to true on :